 Lights In Line by Tweak Bird (Video)

 Jucifer is a husband and wife sludge metal duo consisting of Gazelle Amber Valentine and Edgar Livengood.
 They have been slugging it out since 1993.
-They are known for their nomadic lifestyle of living in a RV and constantly touring.
-They have built a dedicated cult following due to their live shows which features extremely loud volume and a huge wall of amps.
+They are known for their nomadic lifestyle of living in an RV and constantly touring.
+They have built a dedicated cult following due to their live shows which feature extremely loud volume and a huge wall of amps.

-The duo has released 6 full length albums, including the 2008 released ambitious double album L' Autrichienne.
-The duo is known for its diversity, with songs that range from brutally heavy to tunes that are more melodic.
+The duo has released 8 full-length albums, including the 2008 ambitious double album L' Autrichienne.
+The duo is known for its diversity, with songs that range from brutally heavy to more melodic tunes.

 When She Goes Out by Jucifer (Video)

 The Pack A.D. is a rock power duo from Canada.
 It consists of Becky Black on vocals/guitar & Maya Miller on drums.
 The band which has been together since 2006 has released 8 full-length albums.
 They are a force to be reckoned with in the rock & roll tag team division and they put on a kick-ass live show.
 They definitely deserve a bigger profile.

 The A.D. is an abbreviation for After Death.

 Big Shot by The Pack A.D.
 (Video)